Home Desserts Apple Brown Betty

 A Brief History

 Apple Brown Betty has been around since colonial times.
-It dates as far back to 1864, first appearing in the Yale Literary Magazine.
+In fact, it dates as far back as 1864, first appearing in the Yale Literary Magazine.

 It was described as a dish made with sweet apples, bread crumbs, and spices.

-He loved it so much, that it was one of the most frequent desserts made at the White House during his time.
+He loved it so much that it was one of the most frequent after-dinner treats made at the White House during his time.

-It’s so good that it even has his own day!
+It’s so good that it even has its own day!
 Yup, October 5th is the official National Apple Brown Betty Day.

 Apple Brown Betty vs. Apple Crisp

-That said, if you’re not a fan of oats, this recipe is for you!
-This recipe uses flour, sugar, and butter to make a crumble.
-It has the same delicious topping, minus the gritty oats.
+So if you’re not a fan of oats, this recipe is for you!

 Ingredients